Our Resident Teacher

-Our Volunteer Teachers
+Our Senior Teachers

 Tom's joyful and enthusiastic manner of teaching and discussing the dharma is infectious, and the sincere way in which Tom practices from the heart is inspiring to everyone who knows him.
 Tom is a husband and a father to three lovely children.
-Tom also serves as the center’s volunteer Administrative Director.

 As a neuroscientist and engineer, Michael brings a critical and scientific focus to his dharma practice.
 His sharp wisdom and passion for teaching is encouraging to others who seek to enter into or improve upon their meditation practice.
 Michael lives in Park Slope with his wife of 17 years, their 6-year-old daughter and 3-year-old son.
-Michael also serves as the center’s volunteer Tech Administrator.

 In addition to teaching classes at VMC, Sumit instructs middle school students about science and the importance of not picking their noses.
 He brings a scientific mind to analyzing and understanding the depth and beauty of Buddha’s teachings, while conveying the joy, light-heartedness and peace that meditation can bring.
-Sumit also serves as the center’s volunteer Foundation Program Coordinator.

 Sumit volunteers as our Membership Director and FP/Puja Coordinator.